 People who are considered for joint replacement surgery should have 1 of the following: severe pain during activity, such as walking or getting up from a chair; pain that prevents them from doing activities; or pain at night that prevents them from sleeping.

-To get ready, you should work with your health care provider to be sure you can tolerate anesthesia.
+To get ready, you should work with your healthcare provider to be sure you can tolerate anesthesia.
 Have dental problems fixed before surgery to reduce the risk for infection.
-Heart problems should be made stable before surgery.
+Any medical problems should be made stable before surgery.

 Total joint replacement involves a 2-day or 3-day hospital stay.
 Typical hip and knee patients can walk the next day using a walker.
 You'll probably be released from the hospital on the third or fourth day, but you'll need time to recover.